Jason2Brownlee/blog/content/posts/endurance-running.md

 (Almost) Everyone can walk, fewer can run.
 Although, looking around the playground at primary school when I drop off my youngest in the morning and you see "all" the kids _running_ around.

 I love walks.
-I have gone for "daily walks" or tried to since childhood.
+I have gone for daily walks or tried to since childhood.
 Until recently, my main exercise was a daily 5km walk.

-Perhaps running bonus of our walking physiology that some of us can do/enjoy doing.
+Perhaps running is a bonus of our walking physiology that some of us can do/enjoy doing.

 Back to work!